psathyrella/partis/docs/paired-loci.md

 partis partition --infname <fasta-input-file> --paired-loci --paired-outdir <output-dir> --n-procs N
 ```
 As usual, this will first cache parameters if they don't exist; also as usual, if you want to use more advanced parameter caching options, it's best to run the `cache-parameters` step by hand.
-If this is indeed 10x single cell data, partis will automatically extract the droplet id from each sequence id in your input file, and use this to write pairing info to a json/yaml file (which it'll pass internally with `--input-metafname`).
+If this is indeed 10x single cell data, partis will automatically extract the droplet id from each sequence id in your input file, and use this to write pairing info to a json/yaml file (which it'll pass internally with `--input-metafnames`).
 With current 10x conventions, this means that sequence ids look like "AAACGGGCAAGCGAGT-1_contig_2", and all sequences with the same bit before the first "-" are from the same droplet.
-You can also run the pairing info extraction by hand (for instance if 10x changes their naming conventions) with `extract-pairing-info.py <10x-fasta-input-file> <meta-info-file>`, then pass the resulting `--input-metafname` to partis.
+You can also run the pairing info extraction by hand (for instance if 10x changes their naming conventions) with `extract-pairing-info.py <10x-fasta-input-file> <meta-info-file>`, then pass the resulting `--input-metafnames` to partis.

 Partis will then use `bin/split-loci.py` to split the input fasta file into separate files for each locus, and run on those individually.
 Everything of potential future use (including parameters) is written to `--paired-outdir`.